 Lower & Upper Extremity Arterial

-- Some people may experience pain with a lump found anywhere on the body.
+Some people may experience pain with a lump found anywhere on the body.
+And some may experience pain and palpable lumps in the breast.
 Ultrasound is used to identify the lump as solid or cystic.

-Request an appointment today and let Ultraview Imaging take care of your Elective, Diagnostic OB/Gyn, General, and Vascular Ultrasounds.
+Request an appointment today and let us take care of your Health Screenings, Elective, Diagnostic and Vascular Ultrasounds.